geod/w4156-boilerplate-gcloud/README.md

 ### Step 1: First things first!

-Grab your free google credits by following <a href='https://piazza.com/class/jchzhd6cdxz4dy?cid=31'> this post </a> in piazza.
+Grab your free google credits by following <a href='https://piazza.com/class/jchzhd6cdxz4dy?cid=31' target="_blank"> this post </a> in piazza.

 ### Step 2: Fork